In this guide we’ll look at the best tool boxes.

 Obviously, you want the toolbox to have a big enough capacity for the tools you need.
 However, toolboxes can get heavy when filled with tools so you may want a smaller toolbox that you can load with the tools you need for a specific job, so you don’t have to carry your whole workshop with you.
 It’s also worth measuring your larger tools before you buy to check they will fit.

-Of course, if you have a large workshop then you can buy a large storage chest.
-Investing in a good quality storage solution will keep your tools dry, safe and organized.
+Of course, if you have a large workshop then you can buy a larger tool chest.
+Investing in a good quality tool storage solution will keep your tools dry, safe, protected and organized.

-If you require a heavy-duty toolbox a good metal constructed option with a corrosion and rust resistant finish should be perfect.
-Alternatively, you can choose injection moulded plastic tool boxes which are very sturdy and generally a little lighter than metal ones.
+If you do require a heavy duty toolbox a good metal toolbox option with a corrosion and rust resistant finish should be perfect.
+Alternatively, you can choose an injection moulded plastic toolbox which is very sturdy and generally a little lighter than a metal toolbox.

 Having a weatherproof tool box is vital to protect expensive tools, especially power tools.
-Having a weatherproof toolbox allows you to keep your tools dry and safe in all conditions.
+A weatherproof toolbox will keep your tools dry and safe in all conditions.

 When choosing a plastic tool box check that there are no gaps and that once closed the seals are tight as this will protect your tools from damp, rust and corrosion.

 Metal toolboxes will also keep your tools dry providing there is no gaps.
 Most metal tool boxes have a powder coating that also protects them from wet weather and corrosion.

 Having a lockable toolbox is an excellent option especially if you work on site.
 Being able to lock your toolbox will protect your tools from petty thieves while you take a coffee break.
 However, a tool box is only as strong as its weakest part so check that hinges and catches are strong too.

 A lockable tool box is also an essential safety measure to protect children from accessing dangerous tools.